HermanMartinus/HermanMartinus.github.io/resume.md

 * Adobe Suite
 * Unity 3D (C#)

-## Hobbies and interestes
+## Hobbies and interests

 * Environmental and social causes:
   * Have done work in accessibility to education (Zuri's lab)
   * Ran a hackathon with Merck and MEST for accessibility to healthcare in impoverished communities
   * Gave a talk at SoapBox on how to build ethical startups
 * Rock climbing
 * Salsa
 * Surfing